 - Enroll in customer loyalty programs.
 Many car rental companies offer free program enrollment.
 The perks may include discounts as well as being able to pick up your car without having to stop at the counter.

 - Check your eligibility for employer or membership organization discounts.
 Membership in such organizations as AAA, AARP, Costco, and various professional associations may make you eligible for discounts.
 Some companies offer discounts to veterans and active military.

 - Avoid the temptation to rent more car than you need: larger, fancier or more powerful.
 Remember that gas prices will add up too.

-- Save on unnecessary extras.
-If you need a child safety seat or GPS navigator, balance the inconvenience of bringing your own equipment with the cost of having it already installed when you pick up your car.
+- Save on unnecessary extras when renting.
+If you need a child safety seat or GPS navigator, balance the inconvenience of using your smartphone with the cost.

 - Don’t overinsure.
 Check with your insurer to verify whether you have auto rental coverage under your existing automobile owner’s policy.
 If so, you may be able to decline collision insurance.
 When abroad, certain credit cards provide collision coverage even if your insurer does not.
 For example, eligible American Express cardholders can decline the collision damage waiver in certain countries.
 Caution: Since coverage varies both by the type of card and location, be sure to request a written document that explains the coverage.

 - Be careful of any additional mileage charges.
-Check beforehand, but the vast majority of rentals offer unlimited mileage.
+Check beforehand: The vast majority of rentals offer unlimited mileage.
 If you are planning to drive out of state, additional mileage charges may apply.

 - Determine the best location for your rental pickup.
 Fees and surcharges associated with airport pickups tend to drive up costs.

 - Compare daily vs. weekly rates.
 Sometimes a weekly rate is more economical than a shorter rental at a daily rate.